Image by QuatroCinco, used with permission, Flickr Creative Commons.

-Yellowbrick is an open source, pure Python project that extends Scikit-Learn with visual analysis and diagnostic tools.
-The Yellowbrick API also wraps Matplotlib to create publication-ready figures and interactive data explorations while still allowing developers fine-grain control of figures.
-For users, Yellowbrick can help evaluate the performance, stability, and predictive value of machine learning models, and assist in diagnosing problems throughout the machine learning workflow.
+Yellowbrick is an open source, pure Python project that extends the scikit-learn API with visual analysis and diagnostic tools.
+The Yellowbrick API also wraps matplotlib to create publication-ready figures and interactive data explorations while still allowing developers fine-grain control of figures.
+For users, Yellowbrick can help evaluate the performance, stability, and predictive value of machine learning models and assist in diagnosing problems throughout the machine learning workflow.

 Discussions of machine learning are frequently characterized by a singular focus on model selection.
 Be it logistic regression, random forests, Bayesian methods, or artificial neural networks, machine learning practitioners are often quick to express their preference.
 The reason for this is mostly historical.
 Though modern third-party machine learning libraries have made the deployment of multiple models appear nearly trivial, traditionally the application and tuning of even one of these algorithms required many years of study.
 As a result, machine learning practitioners tended to have strong preferences for particular (and likely more familiar) models over others.

 However, model selection is a bit more nuanced than simply picking the “right” or “wrong” algorithm.
 In practice, the workflow includes: